-The Polymath is a blog where I post every day from Monday through Thursday.
-Every thought is a blog post.
+The Polymath is a blog where every thought is a blog post.
 At least, I try to keep it that way.

 That is precisely why The Polymath doesn’t have a niche.
 It’s not a personal blog though that is the closest a category comes to defining it.
 In a way, this blog is the perfect embodiment of me as a person; volatile and eccentric.